kailash-manasarovar/statement/docs/timeline/2022/november.md

 - This is the same Saturday morning that I serendipitously introduce everyone to Hanuman, and the same day that we see some amazing cloud formations and I remark that God did a very good job with clouds.
 - As we were climbing up towards the forest fire helipad, we "bumped" into a small group of Spanish walkers.
 - Patricia stayed back for a while to talk to them.
 There were two men and a woman.
-- I was shepherded off by Christine at that point.
+- I was shepherded off by Christine.
 - Eventually, we all noticed Patricia wasn't with us.
 Christine said she was talking with the Spanish people as she knew them.
 - Patricia reappeared at some point and we continued on.
 - At the end of the walk we went for coffee in Benijembla.
 I am shepherded next to Patricia at the table.